WencesVillegasMarset/aws-saa-c02-notes/README.md

 Monitoring service for AWS cloud resources and the applications you run on AWS

+* Default Metrics:
+  * CPU Utilization
+  * Network Utilization
+  * Disk Reads
 * To monitor custom metrics, you must install the CloudWatch agent on the EC2 instance.
-  * Some custom metrics: SwapUtilization
+  * Some custom metrics:
+    * Memory utilization
+    * Disk swap utilization
+    * Disk space utilization
+    * Page file utilization
+    * Log collection

 ## VPC